Something went wrong

 Rensselaer Heating Oil Delivery Overview

 1,103,323 families in Rensselaer heat their homes with oil.
 This makes oil delivery essential, especially when Rensselaer temperatures drop as low as 22.4° F each winter.
-14% of Rensselaer houses are reliant on heating oil delivery each winter.
+14% of Rensselaer households are reliant on heating oil delivery each winter.

 7.03% of Rensselaer County Households Rely On Heating Oil Delivery Each Winter